taishi-i/awesome-ChatGPT-repositories/README.md

  * [semantic-kernel](https://github.com/microsoft/semantic-kernel) - Integrate cutting-edge LLM technology quickly and easily into your apps
  * [CoCoGen](https://github.com/madaan/cocogen) - there are nlp tasks in which codex performs better than gpt-3 and t5,if you convert the nl problem into pseudo-python!:  appear in #emnlp2022)work led by @aman_madaan , with @shuyanzhxyc yiming yang @gneubig and me
  * [github-summarizer](https://github.com/stevebauman/github-summarizer) - A PHP GitHub summarizer using Chat GPT.
+ * [HealthGPT](https://github.com/stanfordbdhg/healthgpt) - Query your Apple Health data with natural language 💬 🩺
  * [minichain](https://github.com/srush/minichain) - Sequence-to-sequence model with LSTM encoder/decoders and attention
  * [pdf-epub-GPT-translator](https://github.com/jesselau76/pdf-epub-gpt-translator) - learn python + flask
  * [gpt-3](https://github.com/openai/gpt-3) - GPT-3: Language Models are Few-Shot Learners
- * [GPT-4-LLM](https://github.com/instruction-tuning-with-gpt-4/gpt-4-llm) - instruction tuning with gpt-4uses gpt-4 to generate instructionfollowing data for llm finetuningrepo: : :
+ * [GPT-4-LLM](https://github.com/instruction-tuning-with-gpt-4/gpt-4-llm) - nice summary of our "instruction tuning with gpt-4!" @omarsar0  generated instruction-following &amp; feedback data is released, leading to superior self-instruct llms. stay tuned while we are pushing more into the github repo.
  * [siri-chatgpt](https://github.com/liujch1998/siri-chatgpt) - now you can transform siri into the real #chatgpt! simply download this shortcut (link in repo ⬇️) to your iphone, edit its script in the shortcuts app (i.e. paste your api key into the text box), and say, "hey siri, chatgpt". ask your favorite question!
+ * [gptcache](https://github.com/zilliztech/gptcache) - gptcache is a library for creating semantic cache to store responses from llm queries.
  * [practical-llms](https://github.com/aggregate-intellect/practical-llms) - #aiscllmworkshopa quick way to go from zero to dangerous (like, be able to confidently bullshit like chatgpt, but also quickly ramp up on how to go from idea to product with the latest &amp; greatest in llm, with 9 continuous hours of hour-long presentations!